Justin Gaethje: Personal life

 Gaethje holds a bachelor's degree in Human Services from the University of Northern Colorado.
 He has stated his intention to do social work with at-risk youth.
 Gaethje's surname is of German origin due to his German-American father.

 Gaethje underwent a photorefractive keratectomy in 2016 to correct his eyesight.
 He said, "I used to be blind.
 I had horrible vision.
 I was 20/60 in one eye and 20/200 in another eye.
 And I was far sighted in one eye and nearsighted in another eye."
 Dan Hardy stated on Inside the Octagon that before the surgery Gaethje's "eyesight was so bad that he actually had to physically be in contact with his opponent to know what he was hitting."

 Gaethje—along with UFC President Dana White, fighters Colby Covington and Henry Cejudo, and manager Ali Abdelaziz—attended a rally for President Donald Trump in September 2020, with the fighters being acknowledged by the President.
 Gaethje praised Trump for his role in the UFC's early development, saying "He’s a reason that the UFC is here."

+Gaethje has his own YouTube channel.